kmlm/kevin-tic-tac-toe/README.md

 ## Wireframes

-See included as PNG files in repository
+See included as PNG files in repository under wireframes folder.

 ## Technologies used